omp5gsel/StarcrossExmouthFerry/README.md

 **How:**

--   Visit the homepage and navigate to the "Routes & Timetables" page.
+-   Visit the homepage and navigate to the `Routes & Timetables` page.
 -   View the available route and check the schedule.
 -   Click on "Contact Us" to call us in the event of uncertainty.

+**Check (19/03/2025):**

+-   Followed steps listed.
+-   `Routes & Timetables` has been renamed to `Route & Times` in the navigation throughtout development but now contains an icon to make it more user friendly, as well as making more sense since there is only one route taken.
+-   Schedule is easily visible with route map following closely.
+-   `Contact Us` has been renamed to `Contact` throughtout development, but in this instance the telephone contact is avialable in the footer of every page for faster access.

 ### 2. Business - Advertisment